Show me:

 Summary

 A pair of fruit bowls on stands, silver-gilt (sterling), mark of Daniel Pontifex, London, 1796/7.
 Each circular ogee-shaped bowl and its circular stand are raised and pierced with a border of ovolos encircling quatrefoils between two applied borders of overlapping laurel leaves.
-Round each bowl’s flat base is a wide embossed border of stiff leaves.
+Around each bowl’s flat base is a wide embossed border of stiff leaves.
 The stands have a dished well before rising with embossed fluted sides to a flat platform.
 Each bowl is engraved on one side with a coat of arms and on the opposite side with a crest.
 The same armorials are engraved in the centre of each stand.
 Heraldry: The arms and crest are those of COCKERELL quartering JACKSON, PEPYS, TALBOT and another, for Samuel Pepys Cockerell (1754-1827), with WHETHAM in pretence for his wife Anne, who he married in 1782.
 Hallmarks: Fully marked on the base of each bowl and stand: ‘DP’ (Daniel Pontifex*), lion passant (sterling), ‘A’ (1796/7), leopard’s head (London), and monarch’s head (duty mark) *Arthur Grimwade: London Goldsmiths 1697-1837, 1990, p 46, no 494 Scratch weight: Bowl and stand 1: 28:8 Troy oz and pennyweights Bowl and stand 2: 29:15 Troy oz and pennyweights Current weight: Bowl and stand 1: 890 g or 28:3 Troy oz and pennyweights Bowl and stand 2: 895 g or 29:15 Troy oz and pennyweights

 Full description